 We typically have to keep our kids from picking at it before dinner is ready because they love it that much.
 This recipe may just prove to be a game-changer for you as well.

 Why is it called French bread?

-- This is an Americanized version of French bread.
+- This recipe is an Americanized version of French bread.
 You know, the big, squishy loaves you find at the grocery store.
 This bread is nothing like a baguette.